BIOCHEM 3230 - Molecular & Structural Biology III (Biomed Sci)

 General Course Information

-Course Code BIOCHEM 3230 Course Molecular & Structural Biology III (Biomed Sci) Coordinating Unit School of Biological Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 23 hours per fortnight Available for Study Abroad and Exchange N Prerequisites BIOCHEM 2500 & BIOCHEM 2501 or BIOCHEM 2502 Incompatible BIOCHEM 3000 and BIOCHEM 3125 Restrictions Available to BSc (Biomedical Science) students only Course Description This course aims to extend the discussions of protein structure and function presented in the Biochemistry Level II courses and to use this knowledge to gain an understanding of some of the essential processes of molecular biology.
+Course Code BIOCHEM 3230 Course Molecular & Structural Biology III (Biomed Sci) Coordinating Unit Molec & Biomedical Science Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 23 hours per fortnight Available for Study Abroad and Exchange N Prerequisites (BIOCHEM 2500 and BIOCHEM 2501) or (BIOCHEM 2502 and BIOCHEM 2503) Incompatible BIOCHEM 3000 and BIOCHEM 3125 Restrictions Available to BSc (Biomedical Science) students only Course Description This course aims to extend the discussions of protein structure and function presented in the Biochemistry Level II courses and to use this knowledge to gain an understanding of some of the essential processes of molecular biology.
 The course covers two principle themes: Protein Structure and Function: topics include - structure and function of different classes of proteins, protein folding, targeted protein degradation, the development of new therapies, molecular interactions and recognition.
 The Control of Gene Expression: topics include; genetic circuits and synthetic biology; chromatin structure and its remodelling during transcription; the recruitment and assembly of transcription factors and the RNA polymerase complex on a gene promoter; artificially manipulating gene expression with the use of "designer genes" and synthetic transcription factors; eukaryote mRNA synthesis, processing, modification, stability and translation, and manipulation of these processes to effect selective gene expression.
 This course combines lectures and tutorials with cutting edge research-based practical exercises to complement the lecture material.

 Course Coordinator: Dr John Bruning